2DegreesInvesting/tiltWorkflows/README.md

 The goal of tiltWorkflows is to make it easy to run tilt workflows.

+Main features:

+- Easily access any workflow file.
+- Easily access toy inputs to try any workflow.
+- Use your own data without writing code.
+- Easily share a reproducible report on GitHub.
+- Run large datasets that normally saturate your computer’s memory.
+- Run faster than normal by running multiple chunks of data in parallel.
+- Resume after interruptions without recomputing completed chunks.

 ## Installation

 You can install the development version of tiltWorkflows like so: